kubestash/docs/docs/concepts/crds/backupconfiguration/index.md

 - **retryConfig :** specifies the behavior of retry in case of a backup failure.
 RetryConfig has the following fields:
   - **maxRetry :** specifies the maximum number of times KubeStash should retry the backup/restore process.
 By default, KubeStash will retry only 1 time.
   - **delay :** The amount of time to wait before next retry.
 If you don't specify this field, KubeStash will retry immediately.
 Format: 30s, 2m, 1h etc.
-- **timeout :** specifies the maximum duration of backup.
-BackupSession will be considered Failed if backup does not complete within this time limit.
+- **backupTimeout :** specifies the maximum duration of backup.
+Backup will be considered `Failed` if backup tasks do not complete within this time limit.
 By default, KubeStash don't set any timeout for backup.
 - **sessionHistoryLimit :** specifies how many backup Jobs and associate resources KubeStash should keep for debugging purpose.
 The default value is 1.
 - **addon :** specifies addon configuration that will be used to backup the target.
 Addon has the following fields:
   - **name :** specifies the name of the addon that will be used for the backup purpose.